 Linton Kwesi Johnson was born in Jamaica in 1952 and moved to London in 1963.
 He was briefly a member of the Black Panthers before joining RTC in 1974, who published his first book of poetry Voices of the Living and the Dead.
 His second Book Dread, Beat and Blood appeared the following year and he also produced an LP of the same name, working with reggae producer Dennis Bovell.
 His other records included Forces of Victory (1979), Bass Culture (1980) and Making History (1984).
 These were very influential records at the time, drawing as they did on young black music culture and patois.
 This style became known as "dub poetry" although Linton felt that this was an inaccurate description of his work.

 Leila Hassan.
-Unfortunately we have been unable to discover much about her, despite searching the web.
-She co-authored a book The Black Exlposion in British Schools, published by Race Today in 1982.
+Unfortunately we have been unable to discover much about her beyond the fact that she was the partner of Darcus Howe.
+She co-authored a book The Black Explosion in British Schools, published by Race Today in 1982.